Adjustment of Status to Lawful Permanent Resident Status (LPR)

 Changes of Status within the U.S.

-If you wish to change the purpose of your visit while you are in the United States, you or your employer have to file a request with USCIS on the appropriate form before your authorization expires.
-For example, if you arrived here as a tourist but would like to remain in the United State to become a student, you have to apply to change your status.
+If you wish to the purpose of your visit while you are in the United States, you or your employer have to file a request with USCIS on the appropriate form before your expires.
+For example, if you arrived here as a tourist but would like to remain in the United State to become a student, you have to apply to changes your status.
 We recommend that you file the petition as soon as you find out that you need to change to a different nonimmigrant category.

 Extension of Status within the U.S.